Concrete in Landscape Construction

 Roman concrete formula

 Roman builders discovered that adding crushed terracotta to the mortar created a waterproof material which could be then be used with cisterns and other constructions exposed to rain or water.
-Recently, it has been found that the Roman mix used in seawall construction has better endurance to seawater than modern concrete.
+Recently, it has been found that the Roman mix used in seawall construction has better endurance to seawater than the modern stuff.
 This was mostly due to one of the minerals of the volcanic rock phillipsite, reacting with the seawater to form aluminous tobermorite which reinforced the concrete over time.
 After the fall of the Roman empire the technology for making concrete was lost for many years.

 Assyrians Babylonians and Egyptians.